 As the oldest of 9, Natalie has always enjoyed caring for children.
 Natalie started her childcare career in Vancouver, BC, as a live in nanny for families with alternative lifestyles, and bring 17 years of childcare experience into the classroom.
 She is focused on community and communicating with families.
 Her favourite thing about working with children is their un-edited language (kids are hilarious!), as well as being able to bring nature and Indigenous culture to the classroom for the kids to experience.
 Outside the classroom, Natalie participates in and is committed to environmental and human rights activism, enjoying nature in all its glory, spending her time with her son and learning about Mi'kmaq culture and language.

-Charlene grew up in a wonderful small town on the South Shore.
-She graduated from the Early Childhood Education program at Kingstec College in the beautiful country in 2008.
-She has created bonds with children and families from a variety of Child Care Centres in Nova Scotia.
+Charlene grew up in a wonderful small town on the South Shore and graduated from the Early Childhood Education program at Kingstec College in 2008.
 She loves expanding children’s minds about Nature, Art, Music and Dance and creating confidence in children to love themselves and to be proud of who they are.
 Charlene really enjoys taking the children on a Great Adventure to explore new places and meet new and familiar people.
 She finds happiness seeing all the children create through their imagination and learnings.
 She believes all children have amazing minds and loving hearts.
-Being able to be apart of children's lives to help them bloom is one of the greatest feelings in the world to her.

 Charlene loves to spend time with the people she loves.
 She really enjoys hiking, swimming, reading Self Development books, singing, dance, creating spaces, making home cooked meals, jogging, yoga, being in nature, gardening, live music, animals, photography, Oceans & Lakes, the moon, sunrises and sunsets.
 Charlene is very passionate about inspiring people through her writings, both quotes and reflective pieces.
 Helping others is something she has always found pure joy in.